livejs/node-fadecandy/README.md

 ##### fc.clut.generateDefault()

-Returns a Uint8Array, containing the default CLUT.
+Returns a Uint8Array, containing the default color look-up table.
+The code, that generates this default color LUT is based on [this simple example in Python for FadeCandy](https://github.com/scanlime/fadecandy/blob/master/examples/python/usb-lowlevel.py)

 ```